- How Long Should You Spend in Hakone? - 22 June 2025

 What About Other Trains?

-If you’re travelling by bullet train elsewhere in Japan, or on another type of train like the Narita Express, Limited Express trains or local trains, then you can put your luggage anywhere there is storage space without a reservation.
+If you’re travelling by bullet train elsewhere in Japan or on another type of train, such as the Narita Express, Limited Express trains, or local trains, you can store your luggage anywhere there is storage space without a reservation.

-It’s generally a good idea to avoid travelling in rush hour on commuter trains with lots of luggage though as space is going to be tight.
+It’s generally a good idea to avoid travelling in rush hour on commuter trains with lots of luggage, though, as space is tight.

 What’s a Luggage Forwarding Service?